mistval/node-fetch-cache/README.md

 ## Basic API

 This module's API is a superset of `node-fetch`'s.
-You can consult [the node-fetch documentation](https://www.npmjs.com/package/node-fetch) for general usage.
-Only the extra features provided by node-fetch-cache are discussed below.
+You can consult [the node-fetch documentation](https://www.npmjs.com/package/node-fetch) for its general usage.
+Only the additional caching features provided by node-fetch-cache are discussed below.

 ### Control what's cached